fsciortino/Aurora/docs/params.rst

 The employed reflection and sputtering coefficients will strongly depend on the energy of the ion projectiles which trigger the various processes.
 Aurora calculates these energies, for any given type of projectile, after the knowledge of some relevant plasma temperature and with different assumptions:

 * Generally, the impact energy is calculated as the sum of ion kinetic energy + sheath acceleration.
 Therefore, the user will need to specify the electron temperature at the limiter through `full_PWI["Te_lim"]` and the electron temperature at the divertor target `full_PWI["Te_div"]`, in eV, to calculate these.
 Other parameters needed for such calculation are the ion/electron temperature ratio at the plasma-material interface, given through `full_PWI["Ti_over_Te"]`, and the ion sheath heat transmission coefficients, given through `full_PWI["gammai"]`.

+* If the ELM model are used, the values if `full_PWI["Te_lim"]` and `full_PWI["Te_div"]`, assuming the presence of a sheath, are used for the inter-ELM phases.
+The peak impact energy during ELMs is still calculated using the presence of a sheath for the main wall, but using the peak ELM limiter temperature given through `full_PWI["Te_lim_ELM"]`, in eV.
+For the parallel energy transport towards the divertor during ELMs, the "free streaming model" is employed, which assumes the pedestal and the targets being connected through the ELM filament.
+Therefore, the peak impact energy during ELMs for the divertor walls is calculated using the pedestal temperature at the ELM crash, given through `full_PWI["Te_ped_ELM"]`, in eV.

 Finally, the energy of the neutrals released towards the plasma after recycling from the main wall is governed by the parameter `full_PWI["energetic_recycled_neutrals"]`: